 5. Compatibility with your current CMS

-Assess compatibility with your chosen content management system (CMS) such as WordPress or similar.
+Assess compatibility with your chosen content management system (CMS), such as WordPress or similar.
 Different CMS platforms have distinct server requirements – this is particularly important if you wish to migrate your CMS over to cloud hosting from another hosting solution.

-Is cloud hosting faster than VPS?
+Is cloud hosting faster than VPS hosting?

-When it comes to cloud hosting vs VPS (virtual private servers) – the main difference between the cloud and VPS hosting is their ability to deal with growing needs much faster.
-Cloud hosting is more equipped to handle large projects that require a high level of resources.
+When it comes to cloud hosting vs VPS (virtual private servers), the main difference between the cloud and VPS hosting is the cloud’s ability to deal with growing needs much faster.
+Cloud hosting is more equipped to handle projects with significantly fluctuating resources, whereas VPS hosting may be better for you if you want more stability and consistent resource levels (whilst still having the opportunity to upgrade your server or scale up your resources if needed).
+Ultimately, deciding between a VPS and cloud hosting hinges on your preferences, budget, and project requirements.